Sexual and Reproductive Health and Rights | 23.10.2018

 The workshop provided a platform for the country research partners to meet for the first time, to discuss the ethical and methodological challenges in conducting research on the SRHR of young key populations (YKPs) in Southern Africa and to build onto next phase of research currently underway.
 Country partners include University of Zambia, University of Zimbabwe, Family AIDS Caring Trust (Zimbabwe), University of Madagascar, University of Mozambique.

 The workshop was also attended by HEARD’s project partners, United Nations Development Programme (UNDP) Project Partner’s and African Men for Sexual Health and Rights (AMSHeR).
 Also in attendance was qualitative research specialist Dr Gunilla Priebe from the University of Gothenburg in Sweden, with whom HEARD has an exchange partnership.
-The Linking Policy to Programming is funded by the Dutch Ministry of Foreign Affairs.
+The Linking Policy to Programming is funded by the Dutch Ministry for Aid and Trade.